Studying the radiation of a white dwarf star falling onto a black hole: Numerical results and discussion

-We solve numerically Eqs. (\ref{eqmWDBH}) by split-operator technique \cite{Gawryluk17} for trajectories of an atomic white dwarf corresponding to closed eccentric orbits.
+We solve numerically Eqs. (\ref{eqmWDBH}) by split-operator technique \citep{Gawryluk17} for trajectories of an atomic white dwarf corresponding to closed eccentric orbits.
 We consider the Bose-Fermi droplet consisted of $^{133}$Cs bosonic and $^{6}$Li fermionic atoms.
-Such mixtures are studied experimentally nowadays \cite{Chin17,Chin18,Weidemuller14}.
-The droplet, consisted of $1460$ bosonic and $100$ fermionic atoms, is initially located at apostron at some distance (about $7\, r_{\rm wd}$) from the artificial black hole, far away from the horizon.
+Such mixtures are studied experimentally nowadays \citep{Weidemuller14,Chin17,Chin18}.
+However, it is not really important which particular atoms are chosen since the mass and the radius of the Bose-Fermi droplet are finally scaled to the mass and size of a real white dwarf star and the total energy of the droplet is of the same order as that of the astronomical WDs.
+The droplet, consisted of $1460$ bosonic and $100$ fermionic atoms, is initially located at apastron at some distance (about $7\, r_{\rm wd}$) from the artificial black hole, far away from the horizon.
 The initial numerical parameters are chosen in such a way that we can follow several revolutions of a white dwarf in an eccentric orbit (with periastron at about $4\, r_{\rm wd}$).
 Such a task is numerically manageable (i.e., is not too intensive with respect to the computational time) provided the white dwarf is not located extremely far from the black hole.
-This, on the other hand, means that the period of revolution of a white dwarf in our case remains short, in fact it is at most of the order of ten seconds.
-At each periastron passage a white dwarf is stripped off an approximately (at least within initial few passes) the same mass, which is about $10^{-3}$ of the white dwarf mass for a particular orbit discussed below.
+This, on the other hand, means that the period of revolution of a white dwarf around a black hole remains short, in fact it is of the order of ten seconds (see Fig.~\ref{sumratio10} for $M_{BH}=5\, M_{\odot}$).
+At each periastron passage a white dwarf is stripped off an approximately (at least within initial few passes) the same mass, which is about $5\times 10^{-4}$ of the initial white dwarf mass for a particular orbit discussed below.
+The dimensionless penetration parameter $\beta\, (\equiv r_t / r_{per})$, where $r_t$ is the tidal radius and $r_{per}$ is the position of the periastron, equals $0.73$ in the case of $M_{BH}=5\, M_{\odot}$.

 Accelerating localized charged mass is a source of electromagnetic radiation.
-The lowest order contribution to radiation of a localized charge distribution, which remains neutral, comes from a time-dependent electric dipole moment (\ref{totalpower}).
-We split the electric dipole moment into parts representing the accretion disk and the white dwarf itself, ${\bf{p}}={\bf{p}}_{ad}+{\bf{p}}_{wd}$.
-We further assume that mainly the accretion disk contributes to radiation, not the white dwarf.
+The lowest order contribution to radiation of a localized charge distribution, which remains neutral, comes from a time-dependent electric dipole moment, Eq. (\ref{totalpower}).
+We split the electric dipole moment into parts representing the accretion disk and the matter pulled out of the white dwarf and the white dwarf itself.
+In our further considerations, we focus on the radiation coming from the accretion disk and the falling matter.